Associate of Science

 - Faculty with industry experience to give you a real-world understanding of the computing field

 - Supportive environment with free tutoring and faculty office hours

 - Flexible terms and class schedules that fit into your busy life

 Computer Science is useful for any career or industry that requires technology â€“ which means just about anything.
-Pair your other interests with Computer Science and use it to get the job of your dreams.
+Pair your other interests with Computer Science and use it to create your dream job.
 The demand for computer scientists with bachelorâ€™s degrees is great.
-But for some, working immediately after receiving an associate degree is the goal.
+For some, working immediately after receiving an associate degree is the goal.
 With an associate degree you can become a:

 - Computer programmer – write and test code general software applications